-Under this section, you may designate whether to donate your all or any part of your body upon your death.
+Under this bolded section on page two, you may designate whether or not to donate your all or any part of your body upon your death.
 If you wish to donate all or part of your body, check and initial the first line.
 If you do not want to donate all or part of your body, check and initial the second line.
 Check and initial only one line.

-5. On the last page, you will sign and date the form.
+5. On page three, you will sign and date the form.
 Sign and date the form in the presence of two witnesses over the age of 18 OR in the presence of a Notary Public.